The Rainbow Bridge

 ELSIE

 One of the toughest parts about doing this blog is seeing all of the amazing animals that need forever homes and not being able to save every single one!
-While posting for a Wild Wednesday back in 2019 I saw this incredibly adorable Lionhead Lop available through the Indiana House Rabbit Society and thought she might make a good bunwife for our sweet Ernie.
+While posting for a Wild Wednesday back in 2019 I saw this incredibly adorable Lionhead lop available through the Indiana House Rabbit Society and thought she might make a good bunwife for our sweet Ernie.
 He’d never been a husbun, but I figured with his sweet personality he would have a great chance of bonding!
 Unfortunately, Elsie was adopted to someone else and I moved on, but I never quite forgot her.
-Fast forward to December of 2019 and I saw she was back at IHRS … turns out she was abused and/or neglected by her new owners and she needed some TLC before being able to be adopted again.
-I brought in Ernie to IHRS in January of 2020 and it was love at first sight for Ernie and Elsie and we adopted her!
-We had some challenging behavioral issues with her for awhile, but she’s a very happy and content bun, even with the loss of her husbun in 2021.
-She’s such a sweet fluffball and we’re blessed to be her forever home! 🌈❤
+Fast forward to December of 2019 and I saw she was back at IHRS .after being abused and/or neglected by her owners and she needed some TLC before being adopted again.
+I brought in Ernie to IHRS in January of 2020 and it was love at first sight for Ernie and Elsie, so we adopted her.
+We had some challenging behavioral issues with her for awhile, but she was a very happy and content bun, even with the loss of her husbun in 2021.
+She was such a sweet fluffball and we were blessed to be her forever home!
+Elsie unexpectedly passed away at home in my arms in July of 2022 and we’re sure she’s doing binkies across the Rainbow Bridge. 🌈❤

 GEORGIA

 My husband, Gabe, and I had barely been married a month back in July of 2007, living in our one-bedroom apartment up at Purdue the summer after I finished my degree and while Gabe was still a student, when we decided to look for a dog.
 I’d had in mind I wanted a dog like the one I’d had as a kid, a Great Pyrenees/Golden Retriever mix, but I wasn’t having any luck finding one online, so my husband suggested we just pop in at a local rescue across the river in Lafayette.
 Back then it was known as Tricia’s Pet Savers, and when we first walked through the door and saw Georgia, we knew we had to bring her home.
 She wasn’t at all what I thought I’d wanted, a seven month-old Basset Hound/Sheltie mix, but it turns out she was exactly what I needed.
 She had been brought by to the shelter in a plastic bag, the person dumping her saying that if the rescue wouldn’t take her he would just kill her.
 I’m thankful to this day that the rescue took in our girl because the moment she saw Gabe, she jumped into his lap and that was all there was to it.
-She was spayed that day, we picked her up the following morning and she’s been with us ever since.
-Our girl is now 12 and has been all over the country with us during our time in the Navy, also being present when we brought all four of our children home from the hospital.
-Georgia was diagnosed with kidney failure at the end of 2021 and we were blessed to have her another 11 months before we had to make the painful decision to help her cross the Rainbow Bridge on November 11, 2022.
-We miss her every day and will always love our Georgia girl. 🌈❤
+She was spayed that day, we picked her up the following morning and she was with us the rest of her life.
+Our girl went all over the country with us during our time in the Navy, also being present when we brought all four of our children home from the hospital.
+Georgia was diagnosed with kidney failure at the end of 2021 and we were blessed to have her another 11 months before we had to make the painful decision to help her cross the Rainbow Bridge in November of 2022 at the age of almost 16.
+We miss her every day and will always love our Georgia girl … I know she’ll help keep Rufus company until we meet again across the Rainbow Bridge. 🌈❤